gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 ### SMTP without SSL

 By default SSL is enabled for SMTP.
-If your SMTP server do not support communication over SSL use following settings:
+If your SMTP server does not support communication over SSL use following settings:

 ```ruby
 gitlab_rails['smtp_enable'] = true